top of page

 • Looping or ruminating on past events or worrying about the future

-• Engaging in power struggles with our child, our co-parent or other adults
+• Engaging in power struggles with our child, our co-parent, or other adults

 In Kuyper's model, the Yellow Zone isn't bad.
 None of the zones are!
 The Yellow Zone is where we experience slightly elevated emotions, from silliness and excitement to worry and frustration.
 It's not a bad place to be.
 It's only when we unconsciously spend most of our time here that it can become unhealthy.

 The Blue Zone is when we are tired, sick, sad.
 It can look like taking care of ourselves after sensory overload.
 It can look like how we normally feel at the end of the day.
 It can look like rejection.
 It can look like depression.
 But it can also look like boredom or sleeping late or resting when we're sick.
+Again, none of the zones are "bad".
+Ideally, we flow in and out of the zones throughout the day.
+The goal is to be aware of what zone you're in and not get stuck in an unproductive place.
+Being able to find your way back to your Green Zone when we've gotten stuck somwhere else is a healthy and helpful skill to have.

 Now that you know about the zones, let's look back at the Green Zone.
 For me, I know I'm in the Green Zone when my daughter and I laugh together.
 I know I'm in the Green Zone when I respond to my husband's need for attention and not react to his behavior.
 When I can speak up for myself instead of trampling on my boundaries.